NEONScience/NEON-Data-Skills/_posts/2014-11-05-About-Hierarchical-Data-Format-HDF5.md

-The HDF5 file might be structured like this:
+An HDF5 file containing data, might be structured like this:

 Site One (Group)